peralegh/480/CollegeEnrollmentData/EnrollmentData&Analysis.md

-# College Enrollment per Income Group vs. Various Factors
+# College Enrollment per Income Group vs. Economic Factors

 We are investigating the relationship between the various income groups' college enrollment percentage and certain statistics related to economic data.
 We want to see what economic factors have the greatest effect on college enrollment rates.